2003-12-09 Wetland Monitoring Report1

 aquatic insects were found using the basin in July.

-.
-Bare soil covered approximately, TS% of the area in both June and July.
+Bare soil covered approximately 15% of the area in both June and July.
 Reed canary grass made

 water included juvenile cattail (Typha sp.), smartweed (Polygonum sp.), barnyard grass